 - Flexible network layout: Unlike complex PSTN connections, the underlying network is flexible and can also be used with Wi-Fi.

 You do have to keep in mind that VoIP call quality is affected by the state of your broadband line.
-If you have a slow internet service, you will also experience issues with your call quality.
+If you have slow internet service, you will also experience issues with your call quality.

 VoIP has changed the way we communicate both at work and at home.
 It has provided us with a simplified way to combine all of our communication needs into one easy and affordable service, with a growing number of service providers competing for our business.
-This works to your advantage keeping prices and packages more focused on meeting the needs of the individual for more savings and increasingly better quality.
+This works to your advantage of keeping prices and packages more focused on meeting the needs of the individual for more savings and increasingly better quality.